dave-heslop74/FORCaist.github.io/arunlocal.md

 <h2>Download the FORCsensei Notebook</h2>
 <p>The most recent version of the FORCsensei Jupyter notebook is hosted on GitHub.
 You will need to download it so that it can be run locally.</p>

-<p>You can download the FORCsensei Jupyter notebook by clicking <a href="https://raw.githubusercontent.com/FORCaist/forcsensei/master/FORCsensei.ipynb" download>this link</a>.
-Save the notebook into a folder on your computer.</p>
+<p> Right click <a href="https://raw.githubusercontent.com/FORCaist/forcsensei/master/FORCsensei.ipynb" download>this link</a> and save the notebook into a folder on your computer.
+The notebook should have the extension *.ipynb*</p>

-<a href="https://raw.githubusercontent.com/FORCaist/forcsensei/master/FORCsensei.ipynb" download>Download link</a>